rendall/icebreakers/QUESTIONS.md

   * You are torn between breaking up with your spouse or having cancer, which would you choose?
 * Credit: [Parade](https://parade.com/1211364/marynliles/icebreaker-questions/)
   * A free round-trip shuttle to Mars is available.
 The catch is that it will take a year of your life to travel, meet, and return.
 Are you up for it?
-  * Are you currently reading anything interesting right now?
+  * Are you reading anything interesting right now?
   * As a kid, what was your least favorite food?
 Is it something you still despise or something you now adore?
   * Can you describe your city in three words?
   * Can you say a personal fact no one would ever guess about you?